davidpal3c/EchoVerse_language_recognition_app/README.md

 Installation

-Clone the repository:
+1. Clone the repository:

    git clone https://your-repository-url.git
    cd echoverse

-Set up a virtual environment:
+2. Set up a virtual environment:

    python -m venv env
    source env/bin/activate  # On Windows, use `env\Scripts\activate`

-Install dependencies:
+3. Install dependencies:
    pip install -r requirements.txt

-Configure the database and other settings in config/settings.py.
+4. Configure the database and other settings in config/settings.py.

-Apply migrations:
+5. Apply migrations:

    python manage.py migrate

-Start the development server:
-   python manage.py runserver
+6. Start the development server: python manage.py runserver

-Usage
+# Usage

 Speech-to-Text Conversion
-Navigate to the designated endpoint in your browser or use the provided UI to upload or record audio.
+    * Navigate to the designated endpoint in your browser or use the provided UI to upload or record audio.
-The application processes the audio and displays the transcribed text.
+    * The application processes the audio and displays the transcribed text.

 Text-to-Speech Conversion
-Input text via the dedicated interface.
+    * Input text via the dedicated interface.
-Receive an audio file generated from the input text for download or immediate playback.
+    * Receive an audio file generated from the input text for download or immediate playback.

 Dictionary Lookup
-Enter a word in the search bar to retrieve definitions, synonyms, and antonyms.
+    * Enter a word in the search bar to retrieve definitions, synonyms, and antonyms.
-Explore the extensive database powered by external dictionaries.
+    * Explore the extensive database powered by external dictionaries.

 User Authentication
-Register for a new account or log in to an existing one.
+    * Register for a new account or log in to an existing one.
-Manage your profile and preferences securely.
+    * Manage your profile and preferences securely.

-Contributing
+# Contributing
-Contributions are welcome To contribute:
+Contributions are welcome:

-Fork the repository.
+1. Fork the repository.
-Create a feature branch: git checkout -b feature-name.
+2. Create a feature branch: git checkout -b feature-name.
-Commit your changes: git commit -am 'Add some feature'.
+3. Commit your changes: git commit -am 'Add some feature'.
-Push to the branch: git push origin feature-name.
+4. Push to the branch: git push origin feature-name.
-Open a Pull Request.
+5. Open a Pull Request.

 License
 Distributed under the MIT License.
 See LICENSE for more information.

 App Purposes
 core App